sumnerevans/sumnerevans.com/content/posts/travel/2024-scale/index.md

-with a group of people who were there primarily for NixCon, including two Nixpkgs committers ([Nick Cao](https://nichi.co/) and [Ben Siraphob](https://siraben.dev/)) and some students who came up by train from San Diego (I think).
+with a group of people who were there primarily for NixCon, including two Nixpkgs committers ([Nick Cao](https://nichi.co/) and [Ben Siraphob](https://siraben.dev/)) and some students who came up by train from San Diego.
 Ben is getting his PhD at Yale and actually works in an adjacent research group to
 [Jordan Schmerge](https://www.linkedin.com/in/jordan-schmerge/) who I know from Mines!
-Jordan graduated a couple years ahead of me and started his PhD at Mines and our paths crossed a couple times.
+Jordan graduated a couple years ahead of me and started his PhD at Mines so our paths crossed a couple times.
 The tech industry is simultaneously huge and small.
 Knowing people is very important not only for career prospects, but also for having people in your life who are similarly passionate about technology.
 Most of the lunch group headed back to the conference centre and